 - Evaluate specific infant feeding disorders and generate appropriate treatment strategies for their management.

-- Understand the pathophysiologic principles underlying the suck, swallow, breathe triad and how they apply to breast and bottle feeding.
+- Summarize the pathophysiologic principles underlying the suck, swallow, breathe triad and how they apply to breast and bottle feeding.

-- Have an increased awareness of diagnostic procedures such as videofluoroscopic swallowing study, infant focused feeding assessment, evaluation of gastroesophageal reflux.
+- Describe an increased awareness of diagnostic procedures such as video fluoroscopic swallowing study, infant focused feeding assessment, evaluation of gastroesophageal reflux.

-- Understand the interplay between special diagnoses (such as prematurity, gastroesophageal reflux, cleft lip and palate) and infant feeding dysfunction.
+- Discuss the interplay between special diagnoses (such as prematurity, gastroesophageal reflux, cleft lip, and palate) and infant feeding dysfunction.

 - Utilize treatment strategies to improve oral motor control for breastfeeding.

 Lynn Wolf, MOT, OTR, IBCLC practices occupational therapy at Seattle Children's Hospital in Seattle, WA.
 Her clinical specialty is the treatment of infants, both as hospital inpatients and outpatients with a strong focus on feeding issues.
 She is NDT trained and a Board Certified Lactation Consultant, with extensive national and international experience speaking about the infant feeding.
 She holds clinical faculty appointments at the University of Washington.
 Lynn, together with Robin Glass has authored numerous journal articles as well as the book Feeding and Swallowing Disorders in Infancy: Assessment and Management.
 Lynnand Robin, were recipients of the National Association of Neonatal Therapists (NANT) Pioneer Award in 2015.